 If the input to the layer is a sequence (for example, in an LSTM network), then the fully connected layer acts independently on each time step.
 For example, if the layer before the fully connected layer outputs an array X of size D-by-N-by-S, then the fully connected layer outputs an array Z of size

 outputSize-by-N-by-S. At time step t, the corresponding entry of Z is , where denotes time step t of X.

 A softmax layer applies a softmax function to the input.
 Create a softmax layer using

-multi-class classification problems with mutually exclusive classes.
+classification and weighted classification tasks with mutually exclusive classes.
 Create a classification layer using

-For classification problems, a softmax layer and then a classification layer must follow the final fully connected layer.
+For classification problems, a softmax layer and then a classification layer usually follow the final fully connected layer.

 The output unit activation function is the softmax function:

 The softmax function is the output unit activation function after the last fully connected layer for multi-class classification problems:

 where and .
 Moreover, , is the conditional probability of the sample given class r, and is the class prior probability.